The table and maps on this page detail the three categories of waterway in Victoria.

 - The waters contained within the Victorian border of the lower Glenelg River.

-Those waters of the Murray River, Lake Mulwala and Lake Hume not listed above are within New South Wales jurisdiction.
+Waters of the Murray River, Lake Mulwala and Lake Hume not listed above are within New South Wales jurisdiction.
 Operators are advised that NSW legislation applies on these waters.
-Contact NSW Roads & Maritime Services on (02) 9563 8557 or visit the Maritime NSW website.